The Restructuring Review: Indonesia

-In January 2020, the Supreme Court issued decree No. 3/KMA/SK/I/2020 on the Application of a Guide Book for Resolving Bankruptcy and PKPU Cases, dated 14 January 2020 (the Guide) to ensure that commercial court judges, clerks or registrars, and supervisory judges share the same understanding of and consistently implement the IBL.
-The Guide imposed various obligations on commercial court personnel to update information on ongoing bankruptcy and PKPU cases (announcements, court decisions) in the SIPP and administration systems.
-In addition, the Guide provided clarification on how the IBL should be implemented on issues that in the past were implemented differently in different cases, as elaborated below:
+The Later Guide imposed various obligations on commercial court personnel to update information on ongoing bankruptcy and PKPU cases (announcements and court decisions) in the SIPP and administration systems.
+It also provided clarification on how the IBL should be implemented for issues that in the past were implemented differently in different cases:

-Further, the Guide confirmed that OJK was authorised to file a bankruptcy or PKPU petition against a bank.
-In the past, there was uncertainty over which party could file a bankruptcy or PKPU petition against a bank.
+It is confirmed that OJK is authorised to file for bankruptcy or a PKPU petition against a bank.
 The IBL provides that Bank Indonesia (BI), the Indonesian central bank, is the only party that can file such a petition against a bank.
-In 2013, the function, task and authority in regulation and supervision of financial services activities in the banking sector were transferred from BI to OJK based on Law No. 21 of 2011 on OJK.
+In 2013, the function, task, and authority in regulation and supervision of financial services activities in the banking sector were transferred from BI to OJK based on Law No. 21 of 2011 on OJK.
 There has yet to be a precedent of a bankruptcy or PKPU petition being filed against a bank by either BI or OJK.

-The Guide further provides further guidance on technical issues, and on the implementation of which the IBL was not clear:
+The Later Guide provides further guidance on technical issues and on the implementation of which the IBL was not clear:

-- the requirement to submit the latest financial statement audited by a public auditor as evidence for a voluntary bankruptcy filing by the debtor that is a legal entity;
+- the requirement to submit the latest financial statement audited by a public auditor as evidence for a voluntary bankruptcy filing by a debtor that is a legal entity;

 - data on creditors obtained from OJK through the Financial Information Services System website would not carry sufficient evidentiary weight to prove the existence of more than two creditors, unless supported by other proof establishing the existence of the debt;